Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Correlated parallel log capture — 2026-09-17 (tickets 20–22, first delivery)

+Parallel runs can now capture per-flow system logs.
+Attribution is by a correlation identifier carried in the events, never by time, thread or file position, so it is exact when flows execute concurrently.

+- `Assertion.correlation().id()` gives the test the execution's identifier to send to the system under test; `alias(id)` binds a system-generated identifier as well.
+By default the identifier is generated and unique within the run;
+  `correlation(Function<Flow,String>)` extracts one from the flow instead when its messages already carry a unique value.
+The accessor works whether or not capture is configured.
+- `logs(CorrelatedCapture)` configures a push source (open/flush/close, events
+  delivered to the runner's `Collector` with their identifier).
+The runner routes each event to the executing flow's snapshot, to origin-labelled late diagnostics when that flow has ended, or to unattributed diagnostics when the identifier is unknown, absent, or claimed by two executions.
+It never guesses or rebinds.
+- Retention is bounded by `CaptureBudget` (defaults: 2,000 events/1 MiB per flow, 50,000 events/64 MiB per run, 64 KiB records).
+First events are kept; omissions are counted in the flow's report entry and the run's `diagnostics.txt`, which also summarises late, unattributed and ambiguous events and source faults.
+  These defaults are finite choices, not measured recommendations.
+- `CorrelatedTail` reads a log file incrementally from the run's start offset, in bounded chunks, with multiline framing, held-back partial lines, UTF-8 replacement, and truncation/missing-file problems recorded rather than guessed.
+  Its pattern must capture `time`, `level`, `source` and `correlation` groups.
+- Legacy interval `LogCapture`/`Tail` are unchanged for serial use.
+The parallel guard still rejects them, now with a message pointing to `CorrelatedCapture`.
+  Capture faults that are ordinary peripheral failures stay non-fatal and visible; control/fatal faults and primary test failures propagate unchanged.
+  The final source cut happens in `complete()` before report finalisation.

+Evidence: core `CorrelatedCaptureTest` (9 cases: concurrent attribution by identifier with late/unattributed routing, generated identifiers, correlation without capture, reporting-off never opens the source, alias/ambiguity, budgets, ordinary and control source faults, end-to-end `CorrelatedTail`), `CorrelatedTailTest` (7 cases), and a real-Launcher parallel case in the adapter's `PreparedCaptureTest` using a top-level `@FlowTest` factory.
+Existing capture oracles (`CaptureScopeTest`, `LogCaptureTest`, `TailTest`, `MergeTest`) pass unchanged.
+Module suites: core 377 cases (two existing skips), adapter 307.
+One adapter run stalled in the known pre-existing busy-chain reproducer (factory in `FlowAdmission.next`, other worker idle, no capture configured); the fork was stopped and the unchanged suite passed on rerun.
+That stall remains the deferred TODO above and is not affected by this change.
+No PIT rerun is claimed here.
+Logs use the `flow-capture2[12]-` prefix under `C:/Data/Code/`.

+The end-of-work 42-project reactor run was completed in three segments (`flow-capture-full-reactor{,-resume,-resume3}-20260917.log`), 3,626 cases in total.
+Three failures, none in changed code: the Swing-robot `FilterGuiTest` (desktop-interaction condition seen on earlier days; it skipped the downstream modules until resumed), one `AbstractFlocessorTest.missingImplicit` error where the default timestamp-named report directory collided so the skip path found no report (three class-level and two full core reruns of 385 cases then passed; a pre-existing fixture race, not a capture change), and the ignored-file property check.
+Core 385 cases with two existing skips, adapter 307, doc all other validators pass.
+This is a resumed result, not an uninterrupted green reactor.

+Not delivered: automatic MDC/child-thread propagation (the test passes the identifier explicitly), a logging-backend appender module (the guide shows how to write one), and any cancellation-budget integration beyond the existing synchronous cut at completion.

 ## Current priority — owner decision 2026-09-17 (supersedes the order below)

 After the successful consuming-repository trial, the owner has reordered the